Asd-g/AviSynth-JincResize/README.md

  - ap (JincResize only)\
     Sets which procesing optimizations to use.\
     0: Old 'large-kernel'.
 Can upsize and downsize with any ratio.\
     1: Alternative 1.
-Can use multithreading with 'threads' parameter. \
-       Only upsize with integer ratio equal for width and height. \
-       Uses significally less memory. \
+Not for use - will be deleted soon. \
     2: Alternative 2.
 Uses even less memory.
-Runs only 1 thread now.
-For multithreading use Avisynth MT. \
+Can use multithreading with 'threads' parameter.
+Runs 1 thread or > 1 thread with different a bit internal resamplers. \
        Only upsize with integer ratio equal for width and height.
     Default: 0.